metaplex-foundation/aura/CONTRIBUTING.md

 ## GitFlow Workflow

-We follow the GitFlow branching model for our development process.
-This provides a robust framework for managing larger projects.
+We follow the GitFlow branching model, with specific merge strategies for different branch types (detailed below).

 ### Main Branches